huijing/slides/webconf-asia-2017/README.md

 I also kept the language switcher, which is actually a checkbox hack implementation.
 When I built this demo, Grid hadn't landed yet, so I used Flexbox for a lot of the layout.
 Flexbox support is great, I mean, it has wider coverage than `border-radius`, but Flexbox with `writing-mode`?
 Not so good.
 I'll be honest, there are quite a large number of cross browser issues.
 Like, on Firefox, if you don't specify a width on the element with a vertical writing mode, it gets kicked off the page.

 But that doesn't mean we should just shy away from using vertical text altogether.
 In fact, there's never been a better time than now to live on the cutting edge.
 Evergreen browsers are a thing now, with bug fixes and new features being shipped faster than ever.
+CSS Grid, I feel, is one of the best rollouts of a new major CSS feature ever, with almost all the major browsers shipping it in March this year.
+By now around 60% of the market is using a browser that supports Grid.

 And here's a little secret I discovered, by raising bugs we find when trying out new features, we are actually showing browser vendors that these features are in demand.
 This works both ways, if we don't use features simply because they are buggy, browser vendors will think that nobody really cares about that feature and choose to fix more pressing bugs instead.
 But if more of us use those features and raise the bugs we discover, it sends a signal to browser vendors that people are using these features and encourage them to address related bugs sooner than later.

+## Wrapping up

+Here's the long list of resources I referred to when preparing this talk.
+I'll share these slides for anybody who is interested.

+If you need inspiration for vertical layouts, the Tateyoko Web Awards site has really nice list.
+My friend, Jen Simmons, also has an experimental layout lab where she showcases all the different things that are now possible with modern CSS.

+Sometimes it feels like being a web developer doesn't sound like much.
+We're just building websites, right?
+But our actions, however small, do make an impact.
+Raising a bug report?
+That makes a difference.
+Ensuring your site loads properly on slow connections?
+That counts.
+Making knowledge accessible to more people?
+That's definitely a thing.
+Even if just one person benefits, that's one more than if we didn't make the effort.

+So if you're not a native English speaker, if you're Chinese, Russian, Indian or wherever in the world you're from, consider creating more content that is in your own native language.
+You never know who it might help.

+And even if you don't end up using any of what I've covered immediately in your next project, I hope that you keep these techniques and properties in the back of your mind.
+And maybe one day, when you're tired of building the same old layouts again and again, you'll reach for them and create something amazing.